Apply Visit Contact

 How long do classes last?

 All classes are 16-week semesters.
-Classes typically each meet once per week, for three hours.
+On ground or hybrid classes typically meet once per week, for three hours.
+Online classes are asynchronous.

 Where can I find course descriptions?